Accenture/mercury/guides/CHAPTER-10.md

 # Breaking changes

-Mercury version 3 is a fully non-blocking event-driven system.
+Mercury version 3 is a fully non-blocking event system.

 If you are using Mercury version 2 for production, please note that version 2 codebase has been archived to the "release/v2-8-0" branch.